johnalison/WorkingPhilosophy/Lists.md

 - Is this essential ?
 - What is this ?
+- What if this is it ?
+- Where is the self ?
 - What if there are no problems, problems to who ?
 - Will this help be get what I want ?
 - Where is the truth in this ?
 - Will this matter in a month ?
 - Am I suffering?
 Is this necessary?
 - Is this reason (ally) ? or is this my mind (enemy) ?
+- What if nothing needs to be changed ?

 # Things Ive started and stopped